Maricela Contreras Julián

-Maricela Contreras Julián (born 15 June 1961) is a Mexican politician affiliated with the Party of the Democratic Revolution.
-She represents Mexico City and the fourth electoral region as a federal deputy to the LXIII Legislature of the Mexican Congress.
+Maricela Contreras Julián (born 15 June 1961) is a Mexican politician who has been affiliated with both the Party of the Democratic Revolution (PRD) and the National Regeneration Movement (Morena).
+She represented the fourth electoral region as a plurinominal deputy in the 63rd session of Congress (2015–2018).

 Life

 Contreras got her start as a finance secretary for communist and socialist parties.
 At the age of 18, in 1979, she became the finance secretary of the Communist Party of Mexico; when it merged into the Unified Socialist Party of Mexico in 1981, she became its finance secretary, and she also was a founding member of the Mexican Socialist Party in 1986.
 In 1994, she graduated from the UNAM with a degree in philosophy and letters and served as a research assistant at the Mexican Human Rights Academy and the Mexican branch of the Latin American Faculty of Social Sciences (FLACSO).

 In addition to being an alternate local deputy to the first legislature of the Legislative Assembly of the Federal District (ALDF) from 1994 to 1997, Contreras served as the secretary general of the delegation-level PRD in Tlalpan, also running its distance education center.
 In 1998, she became the women's secretary for the PRD in the Federal District; during her two years in that position, she also ran a home for abused women and vulnerable children in Tlalpan, worked for the Integral Women's Support Center, and represented the PRD on the State Electoral Commission of the Federal District.

 In 2000, Contreras was tapped to direct the coordinating board of the System of Integral Women's Support Centers in the Federal District, within the Instituto Nacional de las Mujeres (Mexico) (INMUJERES), as well as to represent the DF government on the Tlalpan Coordinating Board of Public Security and Pursuit of Justice.
 From 2002 to 2003, she worked for INMUJERES as a coordinator and planner for the Federal District.